 For best results when flipping, if you don’t have a very large pancake turner it helps to use two spatulas under each side of the pancake.
 Alternately, if you don’t care about both sides of the pancake being browned, they’re perfectly tasty after cooking on just one side.
 You’ll know it’s done when the middle is no longer shiny.

-Shown folded into fourths blow, but we like to eat them flat; you can also roll them like a French crepe.
+Shown folded into fourths in the photo below, but we like to eat them flat; you can also roll them like a French crepe.
 Delicious with pure maple or berry syrup drizzled over the top, or with fruit and a little dusting of powdered sugar.

 One final note about this treasured recipe “find”, and this always makes me a bit sad when I make the German Pancakes… my grandpa never got to have this recipe made for him after his German friends went back home.
 Soon the recipe was buried several weekends and years back in the journal, all but forgotten until around twenty years later when we came across it and remembered Grandpa talking about them.
 So Grandpa, I’m sorry I never made them for you while you were still with us, but I make them in your honor now.